The world has grown hugely interested in South Korea. This is mainly because of K-pop, K-dramas, great food, and their rich culture!

 What is the best month to visit Korea?

-Best Places to Visit in Korea
+Best Places to Visit in South Korea

 Gwangalli Beach (광안리 해수욕장 | gwangalli haesuyokjang)

-Gwangan Bridge (광안대교 | gwangandaegyo), Busan
+Gwangan Bridge, Busan (광안대교 | gwangandaegyo)

-Busan’s annual fireworks display is also held on the bridge, meaning that the best views of it are had from Gwangalli beach.
-The beach is walking distance from Gwangan subway station (광안역 | gwanganyeok).
+Busan’s annual fireworks display is also held on the bridge, meaning that the best views are had from Gwangalli beach.
+The beach is within walking distance from Gwangan subway station (광안역 | gwanganyeok).

-Kyeonghwa Station (경화역 | gyeonghwayeok), Jinhae
+Kyeonghwa Station, Jinhae (경화역 | gyeonghwayeok)

-If cherry blossoms are your thing then visiting Jinhae during the cherry blossom festival is a must.
+If cherry blossoms are your thing, then visiting Jinhae during the cherry blossom festival is a must.
 One of the most scenic spots to see the cherry blossoms is Kyeonghwa station, where the track is lined with cherry blossom trees, ready for budding photographers to grab the perfect snap of the falling white and pink blossoms.

-Gongryong Ridge (공룡능선 | gongnyongneungseon), Seorak Mountain National Park
+Gongryong Ridge, Seorak Mountain National Park (공룡능선 | gongnyongneungseon)

 For climbers with not quite as much time or energy, the nearby Ulsanbawi (울산바위) is an easier (though still very very vertical) climb with spectacular views at the top.
-After the climb, you can take a rest in the nearby hot springs or relax on the beaches at Sokcho, you will definitely feel as though you deserve it.
+After the climb, you can take a rest in the nearby hot springs or relax on the beaches at Sokcho, and you will definitely feel as though you deserve it.

 Ulleung Island (울릉도 | ulleungdo)

 To reach the island, you need to take a four-hour-long ferry from Pohang or Donghae.
 The trip is certainly worth it though, entering the harbor makes you feel like an extra in a pirate movie.
-The island’s fresh food, clean air, and sea breezes will refresh even the most tired visitor, and the views are unforgettable.
+The island’s fresh food, clean air, and sea breezes will refresh also the most tired visitor, and the views are unforgettable.
 If you truly love adventure, then Ulleung Island is a must-visit.

 Gyeongju’s main attraction is Bulguksa Temple, the spiritual home of Korean Buddhism.
 Along with the temple, the Seokgulam (석굴암) grotto, located halfway up a nearby mountain, is also a must-see when visiting Gyeongju.

-Seopjikoji (섭지코지) and Seongsan Sunrise Peak (성산일출봉 | seongsanilchulbong), Jeju Island
+Seopjikoji and Seongsan Sunrise Peak, Jeju Island (섭지코지) (성산일출봉 | seongsanilchulbong)

 There are so many places to visit on Jeju Island that they could almost warrant an article by themselves.
-One of the best places to visit on the island (and thus one of the best places to visit in Korea) is Seopjikoji.
+One of the best places to visit on the island (and in the country) is Seopjikoji.
 This coastal walk has been featured in many dramas, and you will find many young couples taking romantic strolls along the cliff-top.

-Boseong Green Tea Field (보성 녹차밭 | boseong nokchabat), Boseong
+Boseong Green Tea Field, Boseong (보성 녹차밭 | boseong nokchabat)

 This corner of Jeolla province is where almost all of Korea’s green tea comes from, and the hillside around the town is covered with rows upon rows of luscious tea plants.
-The greenery makes for great photos, but a visit to the fields also allows you to taste the green tea at its absolute freshest.
+The greenery makes for great photos, but a visit to the fields also lets you taste the green tea at its absolute freshest.
 A trip here is a must for tea aficionados!

-Jagalchi Fish Market (자갈치시장 | jagalchisijang), Busan
+Jagalchi Fish Market, Busan (자갈치시장 | jagalchisijang)

 오이소, 보이소, 사이소 (oiso, boiso, saiso) reads the entrance sign in classic Busan dialect: Come!
 Look!
 Buy!
-One thing it didn’t mention is “smell!” which is surprising for anyone who has ever visited a fish market before.
-The fish market, and nearby international market (국제시장 | gukjesijang) are the best places to experience the hustle and bustle of this dynamic port city.
+It didn’t mention “smell!” which is surprising for anyone who has ever visited a fish market before.
+The fish market and nearby international market (국제시장 | gukjesijang) are the best places to experience the hustle and bustle of this dynamic port city.

-You can also eat the freshest fish possible here, or if that isn’t fresh enough for you, you can try the live octopus (산낙지 | sannakji) whose tentacles are still wriggling and squirming even when they are being held by your chopsticks.
+You can also eat the freshest fish possible here, or if that isn’t fresh enough for you, you can try the live octopus (산낙지 | sannakji).
+Its tentacles are still wriggling and squirming even when your chopsticks are holding them.
 The market can be reached by taking a subway to Jagalchi subway station (자갈치역 | jagalchiyeok).